Chapter 14:

 “It smells so good!”

 Slapping the side of their face Aki let the blade disappear into the small scar in the palm of their hand.
-To hell with sticking to formality, they would just tear the vegetables.

-Dinner was heavenly.
+Dinner that evening was heavenly.

 “I am so full!”